IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

 If necessary, you can also change the default Subscription ID and public key to values assigned to you, and connect to the UID2 Production environment.
-For details, see [Optional: Reduce Latency by Setting the API Base URL for the Production Environment](#optional-reduce-latency-by-setting-the-api-base-url-for-the-production-environment).
+For details, see [Optional: Reduce Latency by Setting the API Base URL](#optional-reduce-latency-by-setting-the-api-base-url).

 ## Complete the UID2 Account Setup